PreciousChicken/blog/content/posts/forget-me-block-eth-cal.md

 [![Eth-cal-open](https://www.preciouschicken.com/blog/images/ethcalopen-view.png)](https://www.preciouschicken.com/blog/images/ethcalopen-view.png)

 This instance is live on the Ropsten test net and will accept read-write access from any account.
-Access is either via a web interface, as featured above, or via a read-only iCal feed which you can ingest into your standard calendar application (e.g. MS Office).
+Access is either via a web interface, as featured above, or via a read-only iCal feed which a standard calendar application (e.g. MS Office) can ingest.

 The React web interface was built using [Big Calendar](https://jquense.github.io/react-big-calendar/examples/index.html).